ssusin270/cmasite/aboutme.md

 This matter involved a HUD charge of discrimination that alleged retaliation against an Alabama property manager.
 The case elected to DOJ and resulted in a settlement.

 #### HUD v.
 Morgan
 This matter involved a HUD charge of discrimination that alleged familial status discrimination against a Wyoming landlord.
-The case was tried before a HUD administrative law judge and was appealed to the Secretary of HUD, resulting in a final order.
+The case was tried before a HUD administrative law judge and was appealed to the Secretary of HUD, resulting in a [final order](https://www.hud.gov/sites/documents/hud_11-f-090-fh-49.pdf).
+The final order awarded $19,750 in tangible and intangible damages to the complainants.

 #### HUD v.
 Texan RV Park
 This matter involved a HUD charge of discrimination that alleged sex discrimination against a Texas RV park owner.
 The case elected to DOJ and resulted in a settlement.